jatinkumarg/interview-stack-develop/README.md

 npm run storybook
 ```

 To view the component library, go to [http://localhost:6006](http://localhost:6006).
-This will show you all the pages and components that have been built for the application without needing to start the applicaiton.
+This will show you all the pages and components that have been built for the application without needing to start the application.

 NOTE: Storybook is configured to run locally